Traveling with an Infant – Packing TIPS

 Be careful packing detergent.
 You want it NOT to make a mess in your suitcase.
 As a traveling mom of a baby you have plenty to do without adding an extra mess!
 I like to pack laundry detergent pods in a small tupperware.
 They are protected from being broken by getting squished and if they still manage to leak the mess will be contained.

 Pack swim diapers.
-Even though you might be able to find the right size and type diapers at your destination, you’ll either spend too much time looking for them and most likely too much money as well.
+Even though you might be able to find the right size and type diapers at your destination, you’ll either spend too much time looking for them and or too much money.
+Bring the diapers from home and spend your vacation on more fun things that diaper shopping.

 Just like with travelers of all ages, layering is the best way to keep baby warm when the temperatures dip low.
 A tiny baby can be attached to you inside your own jacket and benefit from your body warmth, too.